Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/06-Displaying-Collections/README.md

 Note: You decide how to structure you code.
 When using UITableViews some people prefer to include both protocol implementations inside an extension.
 This helps a lot with **code readability**.
 But take into consideration that using too many extensions increases the project **build time**.
 It's a personal choice between clear and readable code vs improvement in build time.

+Here are some suggestions to ensure you are using `UITableView` the best way possible without affecting its performance:

+- Reuse cells.
+- Cache downloaded images.
+- Avoid using attributed labels.
+- If you are using different cell heights, be careful on how often the calculations are made.
+- If you can, make your views opaque, transparent objects make the system work much harder.
+- Avoid gradients (same idea as transparent objects).

 ## Demo

 - Simple `UITableView` using storyboard.